This is a rush transcript from "Hannity," February 10, 2016. This copy may not be in its final form and may be updated.

 (BEGIN VIDEO CLIP)

-GOV. JOHN KASICH, R-OHIO, PRESIDENTIAL CANDIDATE: You just wait.
-Let me tell you, there's so much going to happen, if you don't have a seatbelt, go get one.
-We're going to shake this country!
+GOV. JOHN KASICH, R-OHIO, PRESIDENTIAL CANDIDATE: Tonight we head to South Carolina and we will move through South Carolina all across this country and we'll end up in the Midwest and you just wait.
+Let me tell you, there's so much going to happen.
+If you don't have a seat belt, go get one.

 (END VIDEO CLIP)